laurakcleve/terrain-blog/content/blog/stone-pillars/index.md

 I then cut a piece of skewer the length of the pillar minus the very top and bottom blocks, (not including a pointy end).

-I could also have left the blocks on the skewer, slid them around to get glue in between them, and then cut the skewer down to size afterwards.
-I just didn't think of it at the time.
-(Maybe there's a problem with that that I just can't remember now).

 ![stacking-1](stacking-1.jpg)

 I glued the bottom two pieces together, then glued the cut skewer into the hole of the second piece.